webhintio/hint/docs/developer-guide/contributing/pull-requests.md

 <!-- markdownlint-enable MD033 -->

 Now you're ready to send the pull request.
-Go to your `sonar` fork and then follow the [GitHub documentation](https://help.github.com/articles/creating-a-pull-request) on how to send a pull request.
+Go to your `sonar` fork and then follow the [GitHub documentation][github pr docs] on how to send a pull request.

 ## Following Up